arangodb/docs/3.9/http/general.md

 HTTP method overriding
 ----------------------

+{% hint 'warning' %}
+HTTP method overriding is deprecated from version 3.9.0 on and should no longer be used.
+{% endhint %}

 ArangoDB provides a startup option *--http.allow-method-override*.
 This option can be set to allow overriding the HTTP request method (e.g. GET, POST, PUT, DELETE, PATCH) of a request using one of the following custom HTTP headers: